Latest findings in provenance research

 Wilhelm Ludwig von Lindenschmidt: Portrait of architect Ernst Oskar Pichler

 The portrait of Frankfurt architect Oskar Pichler (1826-1856), who built the Heinrich Hoffmann “Anstalt für Irre und Epileptische” (Institution for the Insane and Epileptic) amongst others, was in possession of his granddaughter, Miss Klara Valentin.
 She sold the painting in April 1937 for 150 marks to the Historisches Museum Frankfurt; according to her late mother, the picture had “Frankfurterish” value and it was her wish that it be passed on to public ownership.
 Even in the years before and after, up until 1955, donations and sales from Miss Valentin came to the Historisches Museum Frankfurt, including clothing, children’s toys and everyday objects.
-Klara Valentin, secondary school student, was the sister of well-known historian Dr Veit Valentin (1885-1947) and their mother, Karoline Valentin born Pichler, the daughter of the man depicted.
+Klara Valentin, secondary school teacher, was the sister of well-known historian Dr Veit Valentin (1885-1947) and their mother, Karoline Valentin born Pichler, the daughter of the man depicted.

 B 1791, Wilhelm Ludwig von Lindenschmidt (1809-1893), Portrait of architect Ernst Oskar Pichler (1826-1865)